Full membership of NAAN is open to organisations which currently provide appropriate adults. In addition to all other benefits, full members have:

 Membership includes the opportunity to get free tickets to our PDD events.
 These provide a great opportunity to hear from experts and share questions, ideas and experiences with others.
 They are valuable for scheme coordinators, AAs, police officers, related professionals, managers and commissioners.
 You'll also be able to access speaker presentations and videos, making it easy to cascade learning to the rest of your team.

 As primary contact you'll receive updates by email relevant to AA provision.
 These include changes to law and best practice, new resources, upcoming events and new tender opportunities.
 We don’t like to bombard your inbox but usually send around 3 e-updates per month.

 Please note that membership for one part of a larger, multi-part, multi-site or federal organisations does not automatically bestow membership on other parts of that organisation.
-If you think this might apply to you, we're happy to discuss this before or after you've submitted your application.
+Organisations that provide AAs in multiple local authority areas may be asked to pay a higher subscription.
+If you think this might apply to you, we will discuss this with you before or after you've submitted your application.

 The National Appropriate Adult Network (NAAN) is committed to improving both the range and quality of appropriate adult services in England and Wales.
 In order to do this effectively, we ask all members to operate under the following protocol.

 Commitment to Confidentiality